 Cylinder Surface Area Calculator

-Calculate the total surface area of a cylinder — including both circular ends and the curved side — using its radius and height.
-Useful for manufacturing, packaging, and material estimation.
+Calculates the total outer surface area of a closed cylinder — both circular ends plus the curved side — using A = 2πr(r + h).
+Useful for manufacturing, packaging, painting estimates, and material costing for cans, tanks, pipes, and drums.

 About this calculator